 Although there is no cure for chronic obstructive pulmonary disease (COPD), exercise can help ease the symptoms and improve a person’s overall health.
-However, a person should consult a doctor before starting an exercise routine and avoid overexerting themself when exercising.

 There is no cure for COPD, but medical professionals are able to treat it.
 One treatment that researchers have found can improve the symptoms of COPD over time is exercise.